 Footprinting is like scraping, but involves the bot probing and scanning the website.
 For example, a footprinting bot could search for live web URLs that haven’t yet been made public.

-The footprinting sneaker bots clearly accessed the products a day before the release even happened.
+The footprinting sneaker bots found product page and purchased the products a day before the release even happened.

 Account creation bots